Gosanke: Mito branch

 The 15th head of the Mito House is Mr. Narimasa Tokugawa (徳川斉正, Tokugawa Narimasa) (born in 1958).
 From July 2009 he is also the director of Mito's Shōkōkan Tokugawa Museum (彰考館徳川博物館).
 He presently works for Tokio Marine & Nichido Fire Insurance Co., Ltd. A Tokyo resident, he commutes to Mito on weekends.

 Other uses of the term

 In modern Japanese, the word gosanke is used to refer to "the strongest three" or "the most famous three" in various contexts.

 For example, the Imperial Hotel, Hotel Okura, and Hotel New Otani Tokyo are often referred to as one of the three great hotels (御三家, gosanke) of Tokyo.
 The Otani Hotel was built in the Kioi district of Tokyo, where the Tokyo residence of the Kii House was located.
 The "8-bit gosanke", similarly to the "1977 trinity" in America, refers to the leading Japanese machines in the early home computing era.

+In pop culture, the term gosanke is also used among Japanese Pokémon fans to refer to the three starter Pokémon offered at the start of every mainline game installment in the series.
+The term is also used among Korean and Chinese-speaking Pokémon fans.